-- b.
+- a.
+Loosen the thumbscrew that holds the battery in place. - b.
 Hold down the edge of the controller base on the battery side (near the thumbscrew). - c.
 Pull up on the blue lift tab on the battery to remove it from the connector. - d.
 Slide the battery toward the open end of the controller to remove it. - e.
-Place the battery on a dry, level surface. - Unpack the replacement RAID controller and set it on a dry, level surface.
-Save the packing material and documentation in case you have to return the RAID controller. - Install the battery (which you removed in step 8) into the replacement RAID controller: - a.
-Slide the battery under the tab near the front of the RAID controller.
+Place the battery on a dry, level surface. - 7.
+Unpack the replacement controller and set it on a dry, level surface.
+Save the packing material and documentation in case you have to return the controller. - 8.
+Install the battery (that you removed in step 6) into the replacement controller.